Drains are pipes, which carry waste and surface water from one or more houses.

 How do I know if my drain is blocked?

 The owner of the property is responsible for internal plumbing and the section of pipe that serves only their property and lies within the boundary of their property.
-Responsibility for the clearance of blockages and repairs to drains outside of your property boundary and to most shared drains is the responsibility of Thames Water.
+Responsibility for the clearance of blockages and drain repairs outside your property boundary and to most shared drains is the responsibility of Thames Water.

 Blocked gullies are the responsibility of Herts County Council and you can report a flooding or drainage fault on their website.